UX Case Study

 4-step booking flow instead of 8

 The existing web form had 8 pages: vehicle type, dates, location, extras, driver preference, insurance, billing, confirmation.
-Research showed most users wanted the same configuration every time.
+Research showed most users wanted the same configuration every time, and every additional step felt like friction from a "business process", not a premium service.

 I collapsed this into 4 steps: Browse → Select → Personalise → Confirm.
 Driver and extras became an optional layer rather than mandatory steps.
-Returning users could skip straight to confirmation with saved preferences.
+Returning users could skip straight to confirmation with saved preferences, bringing the booking experience closer to the concierge call they preferred, just faster.

 → Reduced average booking time from 6+ minutes to 87 seconds in usability testing.